The Zookeeper (2001 film): Production

 The Zookeeper was filmed at several locations in the Czech Republic including Brandýs nad Labem-Stará Boleslav, Doksany, Milovice, and Prague.

 Critical reception

 The Variety reviewer Robert Koehler praised Ralph Ziman and Matthew Bishop's for exploring Sam Neill's character Ludovic.
 Koehler also praised Neill's portrayal of Ludvoic, whom he described as a "man who has emotionally shut down but can't stop the world from marching back in."
 Despite commending Piotr Kukla's lensing and Ziman's juxtaposition of explosions in the zoo scenes, Koehler criticized Nikolaj Egelund's score as a poor imitation of Lisa Gerrard's signature vocal music.

-Rotten Tomatoes gave The Zookeeper an audience review score of 46%.
-Rotten Tomatoes critic Andrea Chase described the movie as "a haunting film, superbly directed, and filmed with a harsh beauty".
+Writing for Killer Movie Reviews, Andrea Chase described the movie as "a haunting film, superbly directed, and filmed with a harsh beauty".

 Awards

 The Zookeeper won the 2001 Fort Lauderdale International Film Festival's awards for Best Film (Ralph Ziman) and Best Actor (Sam Neill).
 Ziman also won the 2002 Taos Talking Picture Festival's Land Grant Award.